 - Temporarily set your "Home" profile to Pause.
 Because your Circle device defaults devices to the Home profile when they join your network, setting that profile to be paused while you're addressing the issue can be a good idea.
 Creating an additional profile to house those "Home" devices in the meantime may help.

-- Change your Wi-Fi password.
+- Change your Wi-Fi information.
 This is the most dramatic step you can take.
-If you are still seeing devices joining your network without your permission and they continue to rejoin after being removed, it may be necessary to change your Wi-Fi password.
+If you are still seeing devices joining your network without your permission and they continue to rejoin after being removed, it may be necessary to change your Wi-Fi information.
 Use the documentation for your router to work through steps needed to do this.
-After your password is changed, you can decide who can join the network and have better clarity around who is using your Internet access.
+After your security settings are changed, you can decide who can join the network and have better clarity around who is using your Internet access.

 NOTE: This will require repairing your Circle device.
 Click here for more information on this.